BSD-Yassin/BSD-Yassin/README.md

 <h1 align="center">Hi 👋, I'm Yassin</h1>
 <h3 align="center">I am the laziest DevOps around, anything there is to automate, I will automate.
 I lean towards Open-Source and Linux based technologies and I also use fair often python for personal and side project.
 Looking to learn Android development through Kotlin in a not so distant future, and cybersecurity in the long run</h3>

-- 🔭 I’m currently working on [A Nvim profile generator](https://github.com/BSD-Yassin/Golang-Nvim-Cli) with Golang
-- 🔭 I’m currently working on [A Folium Map for non-profit association](https://github.com/BSD-Yassin/Golang-Nvim-Cli) with Python and Folium

 - 🌱 I’m currently learning **Golang, Javascript, Cybersec**

-- 👯 I’m looking to collaborate on **Anything Python, Golang or DevOps tools related**
+- 👯 I’m looking to collaborate on **Anything Python, Javascript Golang or DevOps tools related**

-- 💬 Ask me about **Linux, Bash, Python, Docker, Ansible, Vagrant, Android**
+- 💬 Ask me about **Linux, Bash, Python, Docker, Ansible, Terraform, Packer, Vagrant, Android**

 - 📫 How to reach me **Yassin.b@outlook.be**